Chaxiraxi/ROUNDS-Card-Hacker/README.md

 **Selected card not spawning**
 - Ensure a card is actually selected (highlighted in cyan)
-- Wait for the next natural card choice - it won't work on the current one
 - Check that auto-clear is configured as desired

 **GUI not opening**